PWParsons/paygate/readme.md

 ### Helpful Methods

-The `with` magic method that allows you to set a string after the word 'with' provided within the object it is being called on.
+The `with` magic method allows you to set a string after the word 'with' provided within the object it is being called on.
 This works in exactly the same way as the magic getter except it sets field values and returns the object so that you can chain setters, for example:

 ```php
 $object->withReference('pgtest_123456789')